splunk/public-o11y-docs/sp-oncall/reports/post-incident-review.rst

 By selecting Alert Payload you may reveal the fields and values associated with a particular incident card.

-Annotations through the :ref:`Alert Rules Engine <ules-engine-annot>` will also surface in the Post-Incident Report.
+Annotations through the :ref:`Alert Rules Engine <rules-engine-annot>` will also surface in the Post-Incident Report.

 Once your Post-Incident review report is complete, select :guilabel:`Save` the top right corner.
 After the report is created it can be printed, turned into a PDF, or opened again for further editing.